msanand/generator-jekyllstarter/README.md

 yo jekyllstarter
 ```

+Answer the questions asked by the generator, and you're blog is ready!

-Finally, generate a new post to get you started:
+You can also generate a new post:

 ```bash
 yo jekyllstarter:newpost